-1. The State Lab proposes to carry out all testing by LC-MS/MS and using confirmatory criteria commonly applied in others areas of similar testing,
+- 1. The State Lab proposes to carry out all testing by LC-MS/MS and using confirmatory criteria commonly applied in others areas of similar testing, - 2.
+These tests will not be accredited by the State Lab but validation work will be carried out to determine the fitness for purpose of the tests.
+The tests will be

-- 2. These tests will not be accredited by the State Lab but validation work will be carried out to determine the fitness for purpose of the tests.
-The tests will be deemed confirmatory and stand up to some scrutiny because mass spectrometry is used as the primary detection technique. - 3.
-Where a prosecution is in train, the State Lab will send reference samples to another laboratory in the UK for confirmatory testing if this is deemed necessary.
+3. Where a prosecution is in train, the State Lab will send reference samples to another laboratory in the UK for confirmatory testing if this is deemed necessary.